banhpete/Notes-on-Back-End-Topics/README.md

  - Essentially, an indexer is just a property but with different semenatics
  - Why use an indexer?
 Besides the semantics, it looks we can sort of dynamically set values and get values.
  - Basically, we can make a class into a dictionary, but also have it include more properties/fields.
 The HttpCookie is one such example.
+#### Composition vs Inheritance
+- Inheritance is about extending classes.
+Composition is about containing classes.
+- Composition allows for classes being less coupled.

 #### Overflowing
 - Data can over overflow in C#, meaning a btw, once you add one while it's at 255, it will become 0 again.
 We can wrap this in a 'chcekd block' so that the program will throw an exception if overflow does happen.
 Not often used.